Yuan-Meng/personal_website/content/posts/human_vision.md

 ## Model-Human Alignment

 As far as engineers are concerned, whichever model performs better on the task at hand should be used.
-However, overall accuracy doesn't tell us which model behaves more like humans and, therefore, may be *closer to the nature of human vision*.
+However, the overall accuracy doesn't tell us which model behaves more like humans and, therefore, may be *closer to the nature of human vision*.

 Why does the question in this blog post's title even matter?
 Today, as an engineer, I'm not so sure anymore.
 If I were to channel my CogSci professors, they might say that understanding the algorithms behind human vision is key to improving human-machine alignment and interaction.
 In any case, it's still a great exercise to think how we can measure and compare the alignment between models and human performance.